wrendann/cs699-project-2025/README.md

 This app will help you find, join or create teams, for various events and competitions.

-To be developed using Django backend and aReact frontend.
+To be developed using Django backend and a React frontend.

-Events will be scraped from different websites.
+Events will be scraped from different websites like Kaggle.

 Done by,